SamR1/FitTrackee/docsrc/source/features.rst

 - | The user can add description (*new in 0.8.9*) and private notes.
   | A limited Markdown syntax can be used (*new in 0.9.0*).
 - If present and no description is provided by the user, the description from the file is used as the workout description (*new in 0.8.10*).
+- If present in .gpx, .tcx or .fit files, the total calories are displayed (*new in 1.1.0*).
 - | A map is displayed for workout with a file.
   | Controls allow full screen view and position reset (*new in 0.5.5*).
   | If the sport is Outdoor Tennis or Padel, a heat map is also available (*changed in 1.0.0*).